BRIDLE YOUR TONGUE (Part 1)

 Unfortunately, no natural man, human wisdom, technique, or discipline can successfully and efficiently bridle, tame, or control the tongue.

-This is the first truth that anyone who is seeking to bridle or tame his tongue must acknowledge.
+This is the first fact or truth that anyone who is seeking to bridle or tame his tongue must acknowledge.

 James clearly states this truth in his epistle.